10 Ingenious Ways to Test Your Startup Idea Before Launching: Because You Can’t Just Ask Your Mom!

 6. Email Campaigns: Still Not Spam

-Email campaigns can confirm your idea.
-Customize your emails like the gourmet tacos from a food truck in San Diego.
+Email campaigns can validate your idea.
+Fit your emails like the gourmet tacos from a food truck in San Diego.
 Tasty and worth subscribing to!

 7. The Old Fashioned Coffee Chat

-Grab a coffee with possible users and investors.
+Grab a coffee with potential users and investors.
 Denver’s cafes give the perfect setting to pitch your idea over an ethically sourced latte.

 8. A/B Testing: The Alpha and Beta of Ideas